rsksmart/devportal/docs/02-developers/04-quickstart/dynamic-starter-kit.md

 5. **Rootstock Testnet Support**

-This project is preconfigured for the **Rootstock Testnet**, which allows developers to test Web3 features without spending real assets.
-Rootstock is an EVM-compatible blockchain with the security of Bitcoin, offering a realistic environment for development.
+This project is preconfigured for the **Rootstock Testnet**, which allows developers to test dApps without spending real assets.
 By building on the testnet, developers can ensure their dApp is ready for deployment to the mainnet.
 This provides a risk-free space to experiment with blockchain features, making it ideal for early-stage development and testing.

 ## **Prerequisites**

-This project leverages some key libraries to handle server-side rendering, Web3 interactions, and blockchain contract communication.
+This project leverages key libraries to handle server-side rendering, Web3 interactions, and blockchain contract communication.

 Before starting the project, make sure you have these essential tools installed on your computer:

 1. **Node.js**:
    * You’ll need Node.js, version **19.x** or later.
 Node.js allows you to run JavaScript on the server, which is required for building and running modern web applications.
      [Download Node.js here](https://nodejs.org/) if you haven't installed it yet.

 2. **Bun** or **Yarn** (recommended for Next.js projects):
    * **Bun** (version **1.1.x** or later): A fast JavaScript runtime and package manager.
      See how to [Download Bun](https://bun.sh/).